Eziclip

 Free, no watermark, no sign-up

-It works on any modern browser, on desktop or phone, and the whole batch downloads in one click as a zip named for the tool, so you can compress a folder and get a folder back.
+It works on any modern browser, on desktop or phone, and the whole batch downloads in one click as a zip named for the tool, so you can compress or convert a folder and get a folder back.

 How to compress images in your browser